scuzzydude/asimov/asimov.md

 My postcard wasn't special because Colonel Scobee signed it.
 It was special because of how he touched my life, and special because of his sacrifice.
 I felt bad not because I lost a collectable that might be valuable, but because I failed at my responsibility to preserve the memory of a hero, a genius of exploration who touched my life.
 I failed both my ancestors and my decedents in my responsibility to keep a small piece of history alive.

 Throughout history, the basis of money has been gold.
-But throughout history, gold's value has primarily been ornamental, and no matter how you twist it, that value is vanity.[^37] The jewelry industry wants us to believe the more you spend on gold, the more you love someone, and we all know that is ridiculous.
+Throughout history, gold's value has primarily been ornamental, and no matter how you twist it, that value is vanity.[^39] The jewelry industry wants us to believe the more you spend on gold, the more you love someone, and we all know that is ridiculous.
 It is always vanity, and I think the right amount of vanity is good for both individuals and for society.
 Vanity is a motivator -- use it correctly, who knows, you might be President.
 What price is too high a price to pay for vanity?
 I think gold is too high a price.
 How many lives have been lost and how much of our planet have we destroyed in this chase of vanity?
 Gold has destroyed entire civilizations and killed or enslaved hundreds of millions of souls.

 I'd originally gone down this path of thinking, because while I'd worked out the basics of a metric of value system based on "Fine Art," I'd struggled with some inconsistencies.
 For instance, what separates fine art from decoration?
 Why is one object a silly collectable, or an antique, and another a historical artifact?
 I was also struggling with the unfairness of valuing artists that produce physical art from those whose media is essentially digital, musicians and writers and photographers and even basketball geniuses.
 I was struggling with trying to create a value system from something, in all honesty, I didn't personally value that much.